NBA Finals Most Valuable Player

 Willis Reed, Kareem Abdul-Jabbar, Larry Bird, Hakeem Olajuwon, Kobe Bryant, Kawhi Leonard and Kevin Durant won the award twice.
 Olajuwon, Durant, Bryant, and James have won the award in two consecutive seasons.
 James is the only player to have won the award with three different teams, while he and Leonard are the only players to have won the award in both conferences.
 Johnson, Moses Malone, Durant, and Leonard are the only players to have been named Finals MVP in their first season with a team.
 Olajuwon of Nigeria (who became a naturalized U.S. citizen in 1993), Tony Parker of France, Dirk Nowitzki of Germany, Giannis Antetokounmpo of Greece, Nikola Jokić of Serbia, and Shai Gilgeous-Alexander of Canada are the only international players to win the award.
 Duncan is an American citizen, but is considered an "international" player by the NBA because he was not born in one of the fifty states or Washington, D.C.
 Parker, Nowitzki, Antetokounmpo and Jokić are the only winners to have been trained totally outside the U.S.; Olajuwon played college basketball at Houston, Duncan at Wake Forest, and Gilgeous-Alexander at Kentucky.
 Cedric Maxwell is the only Finals MVP winner eligible for the Hall of Fame who has not been voted in.
+The only NBA draft second round picks to win the award are Jalen Brunson, Dennis Johnson, Nikola Jokić and Willis Reed.

+Eight players have won this award after winning an NCAA Division I men's basketball tournament and four of those had also won state high school championships: Kareem Abdul-Jabbar, Bill Walton, Magic Johnson and Jalen Brunson.